getodk/docs/docs/central-api-form-management.rst

 **PATCH /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments/{filename}**

-*(introduced: version 2022.3)*\
+.. raw:: html

-This endpoint can update a Form Attachment's link to a Dataset.
+  <p><em>(introduced: version 2022.3)</em></p><p>This endpoint can update a Form Attachment's link to a Dataset.
 You can use this to link or unlink a Dataset to a Form Attachment.
-Linking of a Dataset to the Attachment only happens if the Attachment type is ``file``\  and there is a Dataset with the exact name of the Attachment (excluding extension ``.csv``\ ) in the Project.
-For example, if the Form definition includes an Attachment named ``people.csv``\ , then it can be linked to a Dataset named ``people``\ .
-Pay special attention to letter case and spaces.

-When linking a Dataset, if there is any existing file attached then it will be removed.
+Linking of a Dataset to the Attachment only happens if the Attachment type is <code>file</code> and there is a Dataset with the exact name of the Attachment (excluding extension <code>.csv</code>) in the Project.
+For example, if the Form definition includes an Attachment named <code>people.csv</code>, then it can be linked to a Dataset named <code>people</code>.
+Pay special attention to letter case and spaces.</p><p>When linking a Dataset, if there is any existing file attached then it will be removed.</p>

 .. dropdown:: Request